 - What is the most rewarding aspect of this position, in your opinion?

-- Do you (Does the company/department) support memberships in professional associations, and continuing professional development?
+- Do you (Does the company/department) support memberships of professional associations, and continuing professional development?

 - What would you describe as the role of the administrative staff in this office?

 - Are overtime or weekend hours expected?

 - What do you like most about working for this company?
 Are there any changes you would make?